potts99/Expense-tracker/readme.md

 This app may be used in the future for working with nodeJS and a database, for now it stays as a front end app.

+### Completed

+- Mongoose db connected and working
+- Turn into a full stack app / pretty much above
+- Hosted on Heroku

 ### Things on the todo

-- Storage (local or db)
-- Turn into a full stack app
+- Implement a login system
 - Dark mode?
 - Catergories of different payment types